pvraab/bamazon-cli/README.md

 ### Detailed Functionality and Results

-This application uses a MySQL database to store information (see the appendix for the relevant SQL scripts).
+This application uses a MySQL database to structure and store information for this application (see the appendix for the relevant SQL scripts).

 - Use a MySQL Database called bamazon.
 - One table inside of that database is called products.